lagigliaivan/pos-old/README.md

 Architecture.

-The application is developed in Java and Scala.
+The application is developed in Java.
 By connecting a bar-code reader, it is possible to see the price of a product previously loaded in a DB.

 Version.